deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 2 presents the average success rates of five different generalist robotic policies on 12 tasks, comparing performance with and without the V-GPS value function.
+> Table 2 presents the average success rates of five different generalist robotic policies across multiple robot embodiments and tasks in the SIMPLER simulated environment, with and without the application of V-GPS.

 {{< table-caption >}}